German reporter slams Coe over athletics 'war' comments

 Hajo Seppelt, of German network ARD, teamed up with Britain’s Sunday Times newspaper to produce a damning report accusing the International Association of Athletics Federations (IAAF) of failing to investigate hundreds of what they called “suspicious” drug tests between 2001 and 2012.

-Seppelt hit back at the double Olympic 1500 metres champion Coe, who hopes to succeed long-serving IAAF president Lamine Diack in August.
+Seppelt hit back at the double Olympic 1500 meters champion Coe, who hopes to succeed long-serving IAAF president Lamine Diack in August.

-”This smells like a cheap election manoeuvre to align the voters at the IAAF Congress behind him,“ the German reporter told Reuters. ”The man is apparently no different to many other sport officials.
+”This smells like a cheap election maneuver to align the voters at the IAAF Congress behind him,“ the German reporter told Reuters. ”The man is apparently no different to many other sport officials.

 “Is Mr Coe in a position to make better evaluations than the world’s leading blood doping scientists?”

+But he underlined that he and “the vast majority” of people involved in athletics were opposed to doping.

+“Of course we have to utilize every ounce of technology available to us, because our challenge is always to protect the rights of the clean athletes to compete knowing that they are competing on a level playing field, that every athlete starts out equally with an opportunity to win or to lose,” Coe said.

-A spokesman for Coe referred Reuters to his column in Thursday’s Daily Telegraph in which he wrote:
+Earlier, a spokesman for Coe had referred Reuters to his column in Thursday’s Daily Telegraph.

 ”The very fact that I am standing for the presidency is because I have been in the sport for 45 years and I know that the vast majority of people in the sport have an absolutely non-negotiable stance on drug abuse.